Help get yourself started with Linux operating systems with this handy guide on Linux commands.

-This section of the Linux command cheat sheet is for commands that search/find directories and files.
+This Linux command cheat sheet section is for commands that search or find directories and files.

-These commands are handy for when you are trying to find something that is not in its usual location.
+These commands are handy when trying to find something that is not in its usual location.

-grep command is used to search inside files for certain patterns.
+grep command is useful to search inside files for certain patterns.

-It is quite a powerufl tool as you are able to use complex
+It is quite a powerful tool as you can use complex

 grep [OPTIONS] [REGEX] [FILE]